jordandesotle/AutoMinecraft/neural_network/README.md

 - **scripts**: Contains Python scripts for different actions related to the neural network.
   - `train.py`: Script for training the neural network.
+  - `predict.py`: Script to make predictions with a trained model.
   - `evaluate.py`: Script for evaluating the performance of the trained model.
   - `visualize_activations.py`: Script for visualizing activations in the neural network.

 - **utils**: Utility scripts for data preprocessing and other functions.
   - `data_preprocessing.py`: Script for generating data generators.

-- `main.py`: Main script to interact with the neural network (train, evaluate, visualize activations).
+  - `data_labeling.py`: Utility script to rename files in a directory and combine them.
+Used when remodeling the structure of the training and validation data
+  - `hardware_check.py`: Experimental script to enable GPU exceleration

 - `venv`: Virtual environment for managing Python dependencies.

+- `main.py`: Main script to interact with the neural network (train, evaluate, visualize, predict).

 - `README.md`: Documentation providing an overview of the neural network directory structure and usage.